mickaelandrieu/ddpp/README.md

 > `docker-compose up -f nginx_proxy_manager/docker-compose.yaml -d`

+**If you use Nginx Proxy Manager, you must enable Websockets support.**

+### Clickhouse

+ClickHouse is an open-source column-oriented database management system (DBMS) that is optimized for fast, real-time analytic queries against very large datasets.

+> `docker-compose up -f clickhouse/docker-compose.yaml -d`

 ## License

 This project is under MIT license, and every project used is under open source license and available for commercial use.